Alyssa Cecere: Awards and honours

-Real life
+Personal life

+Cecere attended Centennial Regional High School and Dawson College prior to enrolling at McGill University in 2006.
+She graduated from McGill with a degree in physical education in 2011.

-Cecere worked as a teacher in the Montréal area until she was appointed an assistant coach for the Martlets women's hockey team at McGill Athletics in 2014.
+Cecere worked as a physical education teacher in the Montréal area until she was appointed a full-time associate coach for the McGill Martlets ice hockey team in 2014.